YanzheL/llzw/docs/source/products.rst

 ==================  ========  ==================================================================================================
 Parameter           Type      Description
 ==================  ========  ==================================================================================================
-id                  Integer   Order ID sellerId            String    Quantity of this order name                String    Name of this product introduction        String    Introduction of this product mainImageFiles      String[]  Hash values of product main images (max = 9).
+id                  Integer   Product ID sellerId            String    Username of seller name                String    Name of this product introduction        String    Introduction of this product mainImageFiles      String[]  Hash values of product main images (max = 9).
 These files should be uploaded first.